 The Plymouth State University C.A.R.E. program provides holistic intervention and resource referral to connect students to appropriate campus and local resources supporting their success at PSU.

-Through the use of a reporting tool, the C.A.R.E. form, faculty, staff, students, and family members are able to alert the Dean of Students office when a student may be in need or when they may have experienced an emergency or significant incident impacting their ability to succeed- temporarily or long term- in the campus environment.
+Through the use of a reporting tool, the C.A.R.E. form, faculty, staff, students, and family members are able to alert the Frost House staff when a student may be in need or when they may have experienced a significant incident impacting their ability to succeed- temporarily or long term- in the campus environment.

 Frost House staff work collaboratively with the following offices.